 - Step 2 — Call Combs Waterkotte Right Away: The sooner you involve a proven domestic violence defense lawyer in Stewartsville, MO, the better your chances of minimizing damage.

-- Step 3 — Say Nothing to Police Without an Attorney: Politely assert your right to remain silent until your attorney is present.
+- Step 3 — Do Not Speak to Law Enforcement Without a Lawyer: Politely assert your right to remain silent until your attorney is present.
 Anything you say can and will be used against you.

-What Domestic Violence Looks Like in Stewartsville, MO
+What Constitutes Domestic Violence in Stewartsville, MO?

 - Physical Abuse: Inflicting physical harm through hitting, pushing, kicking, or using a weapon.

-- Economic Control: Denying access to money or sabotaging employment to control another person’s independence.
+- Financial Abuse: Denying access to money or sabotaging employment to control another person’s independence.

 Understanding Domestic Violence Penalties in Stewartsville, MO

-- First-Degree Domestic Assault: Intent to kill or causing serious injury—charged as a Class A felony (up to life imprisonment) or Class B felony (up to 15 years in prison).
+- First-Degree Domestic Assault: Attempting to kill or causing serious physical injury—charged as a Class A or Class B felony punishable by up to life in prison.

-- Second-Degree Domestic Assault: Causing serious injury with a deadly weapon or through strangulation—a Class C felony punishable by up to 7 years in prison.
+- Second-Degree Domestic Assault: Using a weapon or strangulation to cause harm—charged as a Class C felony, up to 7 years behind bars.

-- Third-Degree Domestic Assault: Causing pain or illness—this Class E felony can lead to 4 years of incarceration.
+- Third-Degree Domestic Assault: Any act causing pain or illness—this is a Class E felony, with a sentence of up to 4 years.

-- Fourth-Degree Domestic Assault: Minor injuries or negligent actions—typically a Class A misdemeanor carrying up to 12 months in jail.
+- Fourth-Degree Domestic Assault: Negligent or minor physical harm—usually a Class A misdemeanor that may include up to a year in jail.

 - A current or former spouse

-- A relative by blood or marriage
+- Family member by blood or marriage

-- The other parent of your child
+- A co-parent of your child

 - Individual with whom you live or previously lived